 There is no required text for this course.
 All primary readings will be placed on D2L.
-Readings will come from both the academic literature and the popular food systems literature, including The Omnivore's Dilemma
+Readings will come from both the academic literature and the popular food systems literature.

-(Michael Pollan), Fast Food Nation (Eric Schlosser), and the One-Straw Revolution (Masanobu Fukuoka).
 There will be some digital content shown in class.
 All readings must be done in advance of class to inform the discussion.